-Michael Jalbert, president of Management Recruiters International (www.mrinetwork.com), believes that bosses should think of retention as re-recruiting their workforce.
+Michael Jalbert, president of Management Recruiters International (www.mrinetwork.com), believes that bosses should think of employee retention as re-recruiting their workforce.

 "This means applying the strategies and tools of external recruiting to your current employees" he says.
 "It means proactively reaching out to your top talent on a regular and ongoing basis."